pellepl/spiffs/README.md

 ## FEATURES

 What spiffs does:
- - Specifically designed for low ram usage
+ - Specifically designed for low RAM usage
- - Uses statically sized ram buffers, independent of number of files
+ - Uses statically sized RAM buffers, independent of number of files
- - Posix-like api: open, close, read, write, seek, stat, etc
+ - Posix-like API: open, close, read, write, seek, stat, etc
  - It can run on any NOR flash, not only SPI flash - theoretically also on embedded flash of a microprocessor
  - Multiple spiffs configurations can run on same target - and even on same SPI flash device
  - Implements static wear leveling